jashandeep-sohi/pyds/docs/userguide.rst

 Statements
 ----------
 A PDS label is made up of a series of statements.
-The statements can be of different types and are represented in this module by instances of either an :class:`Attribute`, :class:`Group` or :class:`Object`.
+Statements can be of different types and are represented in this module by instances of either an :class:`Attribute`, :class:`Group` or :class:`Object`.

 .. rubric:: Attribute